 What, if any, limitations will I have after surgery?

 Getting a second opinion from another health care provider also can help you make your decision.
-Having another doctor review your case can verify your diagnosis and ensure surgery is preferable to other treatments.
-In a few circumstances, health insurance companies may require a second opinion and may require you to choose a doctor from its list of providers.
+Having another health care provider review your case can confirm your diagnosis and make sure surgery is preferable to other treatments.
+In a few circumstances, health insurance companies may need you to get a second opinion and may ask you to choose a health care provider from its list of providers.

 Anxiety and fear are normal responses to planned surgery.
 But having a full understanding of the procedure can reduce your stress and result in a better outcome.

-People scheduled for an operation often find it helpful to practice relaxation exercises, such as deep breathing, meditating, and visualizing a positive outcome from surgery and a quick recovery period.
+People scheduled for an operation often find it helpful to practice relaxation exercises, like deep breathing, meditating, and visualizing a positive outcome from surgery and a quick recovery period.

-Ask your health care provider about relaxation techniques that can help reduce your anxiety.
+Ask your health care provider about relaxation methods that can help reduce your anxiety.